-What are the differences between the Early College Program (ECP) and other alternative credit opportunities, such as AP, CLEP, IB, and Tech Prep?
+What are the differences between the Early College Program (ECP) and other alternative credit opportunities, such as AP, CLEP, and IB?

 Idaho State University's Early College Program offers classes to high school students for both high school and college credit also reffered to as dual credit courses.
 Students participating in dual credit course receive college credit for specific courses offered at their high school.
 Students may also take classes on an ISU campus.
-Dual credit provides the student with an Idaho State University transcript with an actual letter grade for the course based on work completed during the duration of the class.
+Dual credit provides the student with an Idaho State University transcript with a letter grade for the course based on work completed during the duration of the class.
 Students can request that their transcript be sent to the college or university of their choice.
 It is recommended that students contact the college/university of their choice to discuss transferability.